dswan2/AzureDeploy/README.md

 New-AzResourceGroup -Name daniel-rg -Location westus2

-4. Deploy the template to create the resources in the RG:
+4. Deploy the template to create the resources in the RG (idempotent):

 New-AzResourceGroupDeployment -ResourceGroupName mark-rg -TemplateUri https://raw.githubusercontent.com/dswan2/azuredeploy/main/daniel-rg.json

+Optional:  To delete resource group and clean the slate for redeploy, In powershell, execute:

+Remove-AzResourceGroup -Name daniel-rg -Force

 # Todos:
-Add line for RG removal.
-Add cloud-init provisioner for custom config.
 Add Vizualization and Deployment buttons to readme.
 Breakout Allowed-IP into parameters file?